PintLabs/WP_BreweryDB/readme.txt

 = Where do you get the data from =

-The Brewery DB Plugin is powered by http://www.brewerydb.com/
+The BreweryDB Plugin is powered by http://www.brewerydb.com/

 == Screenshots ==
 * No screenshots available at this time.